 If you are unsure about the criteria for funding or any aspect of the application process, please contact us for advice before you apply.

-- Fill in the application form – use the checklist on the application form to assess whether your proposed project meets the criteria.
+- Fill in the application and finance forms – use the checklist on the application form to assess whether your proposed project meets the criteria.

 - Once completed, email or post your application to the AONB office.